 Recruitment Privacy Notice

-The Wales Audit Office recruits employees to meet its legal duty under section 21 of the Public Audit (Wales) Act to provide staff and resources to enable the Auditor General to perform his functions, which are carried out under legislation in the public interest.
+The Wales Audit Office recruits employees to meet its legal duty under section 21 of the Public Audit (Wales) Act 2013 to provide staff and resources to enable the Auditor General to perform his functions, which are carried out under legislation in the public interest.

-Your enquiry and any subsequent job application and any supporting documents provided are held in an online recruitment system which is provided and hosted by the Wales Audit Office.
+Your personal details, any job application or supporting documents provided are held in a Human Resources (HR) system which is provided and hosted by MHR (Itrent).
 Applicants can log into the system to enter data and submit applications.
-Data entered for one application is available to an applicant to view and re-use for future applications.
-Information from assessments, interviews and pre- employment screening is held securely in our systems.
+Some personal details such as name, address, qualifications entered for one application are available to an applicant to view and re-use for any future applications with us.

-Where you provide sensitive personal information, such as information about your health, racial or ethnic origin, religious belief, sexual orientation, disability or other protected characteristic this will be used only for the purposes of making reasonable adjustments and to monitor compliance with equality legislation.
-This information will be held separately to your application, will not be circulated to those directly involved in the recruitment process and will not be used in the assessment of your suitability for the role.
-In limited circumstances, we may disclose your sensitive personal data to third parties, where there is a legitimate need or obligation or to protect your vital interests.
+Where you provide sensitive personal information, such as information about your health, or disability in the recruitment process, this will be used only for the purposes of making reasonable adjustments where appropriate.
+Where you provide other sensitive information, such as your ethnic origin, religious belief, sexual orientation or other protected characteristic in the diversity part of the application, this will be used to monitor our compliance with equality legislation.
+All of this information will be held separately to your application, will not be circulated to those involved in the recruitment process decision-making and will not be used in the assessment of your suitability for the role.
+In exceptional circumstances, we may disclose your sensitive personal data to third parties, where there is a legitimate need or legal obligation to do so.